sobol4156/blog-api/Readme.md

 - Add new endpoints under `src/routes/v1` and corresponding controllers under `src/controllers/v1`.
 - Keep validation close to route definitions; keep controllers focused on business logic.

-## OpenAPI/Swagger (optional)
-If desired, we can expose interactive API docs using `swagger-ui-express` and an OpenAPI spec.
-Feel free to request this and it will be added.

 ## License
 MIT License.
 See the `LICENSE` file for details.